 – Sending you from time to time electronic or paper marketing to bring to your attention services which may be of benefit to you, invitations to events, or to advise you of information such as developments in the law or other news.

-Where it is necessary for us to process another’s personal information in carrying out your legal work, for instance, where you supply us with personal information relating to an inventor or designer who is to be designated in an application for intellectual property rights, where applicable, you will be a joint controller of that data with us and you will be responsible for obtaining any necessary consent of any such individual to their personal data being handled in that manner and making them aware of their rights under the GDPR.
+Where it is necessary for us to process another’s personal information in carrying out your legal work, for instance, personal information relating to an inventor or designer who is to be designated in an application for intellectual property rights, where applicable, you will be a joint controller of that data with us and you will be responsible for obtaining any necessary consent of any such individual to their personal data being handled in that manner and making them aware of their rights under the Applicable Data Protection Laws.

 For other personal data we handle in carrying out legal work, our legal basis for processing this data is legitimate interest in providing legal services, and our client’s legitimate interest in obtaining and enforcing Intellectual Property rights and obtaining legal advice.